-1. Land of a Thousand lakes – well actually way more
+1. Finland is the land of a Thousand lakes – well actually way more

 You might have heard this nickname for Finland and thought “oh wow that is a big number for a small country”.
 Well, actually it is a major understatement because Finland has 187 888 lakes.
 Now, it might not come as a surprise that Finns feel a certain closeness to water and that it is a source of livelihood for many.

 The biggest and greatest lake in Finland is called Saimaa and the surrounding area (in Eastern Finland where the lake is located) is called Lakeland.
 Lakeland is actually the largest Lake District in Europe and the home to vast clear lakes scattered with islands and green spits.